lawsus/virtual-py/README.md

 ## Safety Precautions

 Virtual Py executes Python code, which can be dangerous if not handled properly.
-It's crucial to implement safety measures to prevent the execution of malicious code.

-**To implement**:
-- Rate limiting.
-- Timeout for script execution.
-- Restricted access to sensitive Python modules.
+To mitigate the dangers, various safety measures have been implemented.
+These include rating limiting on commands, timeouts on code execution, and checks for forbidden imports and built-in commands within the code.
+Despite these precautions, it's important to use Virtual Py cautiously as these aren't guarantees.

+## Future / TODO
+- change to a whitelist over a blacklist for imports
+- improve efficiency of code_validator
+- conduct more tests to identify security vulnerabilities
+- change from an in-memory file system to a database
+- replace the subprocess implementation with a sandbox mechanism

 ## Contributing